cambrad3/cambrad3.github.io/index.md

 The clustering results appear similar to Kmeans, however, some of the players located closest to their cluster means are on the periphery of the soft assignments.

-This plot shows that Trae Young (who ironically the Atlanta Hawks traded for by trading away Luka) will most likely be in the green cluster with Brook Lopez.
+This plot shows that **Trae Young** (who ironically the Atlanta Hawks traded for by trading away Luka) **will most likely be in the green cluster with Brook Lopez**.
 However, there is a chance he could also end up in the black or red clusters.

 #### DBSCAN